 Recently, in an attempt to make lower-cost hearing devices more accessible, the U.S. Food and Drug Administration (FDA) removed some perceived barriers for purchasing hearing aids by allowing certain types to be purchased over the counter (OTC) without going through a hearing care professional.
-These changes pave the way for accessibility to hearing devices that are priced below traditional hearing aids, and they are part of a larger conversation around such devices within the FDA and the federal government including the White House and the Senate.
+These changes pave the way for accessibility to hearing devices and hearing amplifiers that are priced below traditional hearing aids, and they are part of a larger conversation around such devices within the FDA and the federal government including the White House and the Senate.

 The assumption being made in these discussions is that if we can simply provide a low-cost OTC hearing aid to the public, more consumers will seek hearing care.
 But is this a valid assumption?